Pfizzz/note-taker/README.md

-# Note Taker Starter Code
+# Note-Takr

+## An organizational app using express.js